Naysayer000/Reinforcement-Learning-in-Non-Stationary-MDP-for-Adaptive-Voltage-Control/README.md

 # Reinforcement-Learning-in-Non-Stationary-MDP-for-Adaptive-Voltage-Control

-A Multi-Agent Proximal Policy Optimization (MAPPO) implementation for dynamic voltage control in IEEE 33-bus distribution systems with photovoltaic (PV) integration.
+This project implements a Multi-Agent Proximal Policy Optimization (MAPPO) algorithm for voltage control in an IEEE 33-bus power distribution system.
+The goal is to maintain voltage stability under dynamic load and photovoltaic (PV) generation fluctuations using distributed reinforcement learning agents.